yorkerlin/remove-the-square-root/README.md

 # Todo
 * add the root-free RMSProp and inverse-free Shampoo
 * add NN models and training scripts considered in our paper
-* add the HyperParameter (HP) search space for each adaptive method (in the second stage) and the optimal HPs used in our paper
+* add our HP search space for each method (in the second stage) and the optimal HPs used in our paper